• Skip to primary navigation

 Hazards of foraging…but I had my priorities.

-I knew I couldn’t give presentations forever, and 10 years ago I traded in my corporate skirts for hiking pants and I haven’t looked back.
+I knew I couldn’t give presentations forever, and 10 years ago, I traded in my corporate skirts for hiking pants, and I haven’t looked back.

-True, there are a lot more ticks out in the woods than an office building, but there’s also freedom, fresh air, and an unbelievable sense of accomplishment that comes from finding a new edible wild plant that’s been on your bucket list forever.
+True, there are a lot more ticks out in the woods than in an office building, but there’s also freedom, fresh air, and an unbelievable sense of accomplishment that comes from finding a new edible wild plant that’s been on your bucket list forever.

-Each year I try to find and identify as many new wild plants as possible, and I usually add a dozen or more to my growing list.
+Each year, I try to find and identify as many new wild plants as possible, and I usually add a dozen or more to my growing list.
 Still, there are so many I’ve yet to find, and I’ve decided to put my “foraging bucket list” all in one place.

 I know I’m not the only passionate forager, treating wild plants like Pokemon and trying to “catch them all.”
 Hopefully, this list is useful to others as well.